Sponsors: The Antarctic Circle and Falcon Scott

 Non-focus: Science, political issues, Arctic (except as above).

 Concept: The SouthPole-sium is being organized as an informal and enjoyable opportunity for those interested or involved in the Subject Focus (see above) to come together, meet one another, trade ideas and pursue common interests.
 In other words, the SouthPole-sium will be something of an extended "bull session," social hour, and networking opportunity.

 Approach: All attendees will be encouraged to participate, either by giving short (15 minute) presentations on their subject(s) of interest or by actively participating in the discussions or by generally helping out in the running of the event.
 Although a bit unstructured this seemed to work well in Jaffrey.
 Any attendee reading a paper will be sent packing!

 Those wishing to make presentations should contact the Coordinator.
-This time around we will ask several attendees to organize ahead of time some talks around some common subject thread and to moderate the resulting sessions.
+This time around we will ask several attendees to organize ahead of time some talks around some common subject thread and to moderate the resulting sessions (see below 'Volunteer Opportunities').

 Venue: "Lunga House is a fine old Scottish Country House, originally a 16th century Tower House.
 Castellated, turreted and set on green lawns amidst tangled woodland.
 The house benefits from stunning views of the sea stretching from the Corryvreckan to Loch Melford encompassing the islands of Jura, Scarba, Luing, Shuna and beyond to the mountains of Mull."
 It overlooks Craobh Haven which is within reasonable walking distance.
 The Ballroom will be the scene of most sessions and the Saturday night banquet.
 There is a large dining room, two lounges and thirteen en suite bedrooms.
 We will have exclusive use of the entire facility during the SouthPole-sium.

 Because of size constraints the gathering will be limited to 100 attendees.